In year 7 students have 25 lessons a week.

 Autumn term

-Thematic contexts: My personal world
+Thematic contexts: my personal world

 • Introductions and greeting